How to Cook the Perfect Easter Ham This Holiday

 Most all of our big holiday meals revolve around a centerpiece main dish.
 There is the Thanksgiving Turkey, the Christmas Roast, and the Easter Ham.
-Along with a mouthwatering dessert, guests will usually remember (and talk about) the main dish, and whether it was dry and tasteless or moist and flavorful.
-Ham, which comes from the leg of the hog, is really a simple piece of meat to prepare.
+Along with a mouthwatering dessert, guests will usually remember (and talk about) the main dish: Whether it was dry and tasteless or moist and flavorful really matters.
+Ham, which comes from the leg of the hog, is really a simple piece of meat to prepare, but if you aren't sure how to prepare your holiday main, we're here to help.
 Follow this handy guideline to find the right cut, tweak your technique, and achieve the perfect result.
-Once you have decided on whether you will prepare a whole ham or shank portion, go through this list of fabulous side dishes and choose the perfect accompanying dishes.
-And speaking of mouthwatering desserts, choose one of these mile-high layer cakes and really give your guests something to talk about.

 Cooked hams can be served directly from the refrigerator.
 If you'd like to serve it hot, heat in a 350° oven to an internal temperature of 140°.
 At 140°, the ham will be thoroughly warmed and moist.